Eddie Moss: High school and college years

 Moss was a 1967 graduate of Poplar Bluff High School where he starred on both sides of the ball.
 He was named all-conference at linebacker and running back his senior season on a team that finished with a 9–0 record.
 After high school, Moss played two seasons for Centerville Community College in Iowa and then transferred to Southeast Missouri State, in Cape Girardeau.
 At SEMO, he led the team in rushing his junior and senior years and combined to score 16 touchdowns.

 Pro career

-Moss was selected by the Buffalo Bills in 1972 but failed to make the team.
+Moss was selected by the Buffalo Bills in the 13th round of the 1972 NFL draft but failed to make the team.
 He signed with the Cardinals in 1973 where he played four seasons, primarily on special teams and blocking for Terry Metcalf.
 The Cardinals won two NFC East division titles during his stay in St. Louis.
 He spent the final two years of his career in Washington before retiring after the 1978 season.